yaronf/I-D/BCP195bis/draft-ietf-uta-rfc7525bis.md

 Some devices have hardware support for AES-CCM but not AES-GCM, so they are unable to follow the foregoing recommendations regarding cipher suites.
 There are even devices that do not support public key cryptography at all, but they are out of scope entirely.

 When using ECDSA signatures for authentication of TLS peers, it is RECOMMENDED that implementations use the NIST curve P-256.
-In addition, to avoid predictable or repeated nonces (that would allow revealing the long term signing key), it is RECOMMENDED that implementations implement "deterministic ECDSA" as specified in {{!RFC6979}}.
+In addition, to avoid predictable or repeated nonces (that would allow revealing the long term signing key), it is RECOMMENDED that implementations implement "deterministic ECDSA" as specified in {{!RFC6979}} and in line with the recommendations in {{RFC8446}}.

 ### Implementation Details
 {: #detail-neg}